sower-j/modding-guides/horizon-framework-custom-groups.md

 This guide will give a more in-depth explanation for using the custom groups that come with the Horizon Framework collection on Nexus.

-TLDR: Put ESM plugins in the `Master ESMs group`, put ESL plugins in the `ESLs group`, and patches for Horizon (standalone or replacer ESPs) in the `HZ Patches group`. **Do not make changes to any of the other groups unless you know what you are doing**
+TLDR: Put ESM plugins in the `Master ESMs group`, put ESL plugins in the `ESLs group`, patches for Horizon (standalone or replacer ESPs) in the `HZ Patches group`, and FallUI mods in the `FallUI group`. **Do not make changes to any of the other groups unless you know what you are doing**

 For those who don't know the distinction between "standalone patches" and "(ESP) replacer patches":
   - Standalone patches are a new plugin that uses the original mod and Horizon as a master.